maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="print-exp"></a>
 ### `PRINT` [*exp*{|[;|,]},...]]

 `PRINT` is used to produce output on the user's console.
 It is one of the most common statements found in most BASIC programs.
 The statement is designed to be very flexible, able to output values from any type of expression.
 In the case of string expressions, the output is sent unchanged to the console.
-For numeric values, it is formatted to ensure very large or small numbers do not fill the screen.
+For numeric values, the values are formatted to ensure very large or small numbers do not fill the screen.

 `PRINT` can accept any number of subsequent expressions, including zero.
-These expressions are separated with one of the three "print separators", the comma, the semicolon, or if the preceding expression is a string constant, nothing. `PRINT` normally outputs a newline when it completes, so it is not uncommon to see a "bare" `PRINT` statement with no expression as a way to print a newline.
+These expressions are separated with one of the three "print separators", the comma, the semicolon, or if the preceding expression is a string constant, nothing.
+The comma, the only separator in early versions of Dartmouth, adds a variable number of spaces between items so that they line up vertically.
+This made it easy to print tables.
+The semicolon, added later, leaves no space between values.

+`PRINT` normally outputs a newline after the last expression.
+It is not uncommon to see a "bare" `PRINT` statement with no expressions as a way to print a newline and leave blank vertical space.
 The newline is not output if the line ends with the semicolon or comma.
 In that case, any following `PRINT` will start on the same line.

 A curiosity of the BASIC language is that the question-mark may be used as an alias for the `PRINT` statement.
 This was intended to allow users to type in "questions" at the command line, for instance, `?
-5+5`, meaning "what is 5 plus 5".
+5+5`, meaning "what is 5 plus 5?"
 The interpreter would internally expand the question-mark to `PRINT`, perform the expression, and print the result, `10`.
 As the question-mark is expanded on entry, using it in a program will expand result in `PRINT` appearing in its place when `LIST`ed.

 There are a number of oddities and gotchas in common dialects, many of which are not mentioned in most references.